influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 #### Arguments

+- `[ -portable ]`: Use the new Enterprise-compatible backup format.
+Recommended for both InfluxDB OSS and InfluxDB Enterprise.

+- `[ -online ]`: Use the legacy backup format.

-- `-host <host:port>`: The host and port to connect to and perform a snapshot of.
+- `-host <host:port>`: Host and port to connect to and perform a snapshot of.
 Default value is `'127.0.0.1:8088'`.
+Example: `-host 127.0.0.1:8088`

-- `-db <db_name>`: Name of the database that will be restored from the backup.
+- `-db <db_name>`: Name of the database to be restored from the backup.

 - `[ -newdb <newdb_name> ]`: Name of the database into which the archived data will be imported on the target system.
-	        If not given, then the value of `-db` is used.
+If not specified, then the value for `-db` is used.
 The new database name must be unique to the target system.

-- `[ -rp <name> ]`: Identifies the retention policy from the backup that will be restored.
+- `[ -rp <rp_name> ]`: Name of the retention policy from the backup that will be restored.
 Requires that `-db` is set.

-- `[ -newrp <newrp_name> ]`: The name of the retention policy that will be created on the target system.
+- `[ -newrp <newrp_name> ]`: Name of the retention policy to be created on the target system.
 Requires that `-rp` is set.
-	        If not given, the value of `-rp` is used.
+If not specified, then the `-rp` value is used.

-- `[ -shard <shard_ID> ]`: Will restore the single shard's data.
-If specified, `-db` and `-rp` are required.
+- `[ -shard <shard_ID> ]`: Shard ID of the shard to be restored.
+If specified, then `-db` and `-rp` are required.

-> **Note:** Even if you have previous backup automation that supports the legacy format, you may wish to test the new online feature for legacy backups.
-It enables restoration of a single database to a running instance, while leaving all existing data on the server in place.
-The offline restore method will clear all existing databases on the server.
+> **Note:** For automated backups using the legacy format, consider using the new online feature for legacy backups.
+The new backup utility lets you restore a single database to a live (online) instance, while leaving all existing data on the server in place.
+The offline restore method clears all existing databases on the server.

-### Backward compatible offline backup and restore
+### Backward compatible offline backup and restore (legacy format)

+> ***Note:*** The backward compatible backup and restore for InfluxDB OSS described below are now supported as the legacy format.
+InfluxData recommends using the newer Enterprise-compatible backup and restore utilities, which can be used with InfluxDB OSS and InfluxDB Enterprise.

-InfluxDB has the ability to snapshot an instance at a point-in-time and restore it.
+InfluxDB OSS has the ability to snapshot an instance at a point-in-time and restore it.
-All backups are full backups.
+All backups are full backups; incremental backups are not supported.
-InfluxDB does not yet support incremental backups.
-There are two types of data to backup, the metastore and the metrics themselves.
+Two types of data can be backed up, the metastore and the metrics themselves.
 The [metastore](/influxdb/v1.4/concepts/glossary/#metastore) is backed up in its entirety.
-The metrics are backed up per database in a separate operation from the metastore backup.
+The metrics are backed up on a per-database basis in an operation separate from the metastore backup.

-If you are working with an InfluxDB Enterprise cluster, see the [Backup and restore guide](/enterprise_influxdb/latest/guides/backup-and-restore/) in the InfluxDB Enterprise documentation.

-### Backing up the metastore
+#### Backing up the metastore

 InfluxDB's metastore contains internal information about the status of the system, including user information, database and shard metadata, continuous queries, retention policies, and subscriptions.
 While a node is running, you can create a backup of your instance's metastore by running the command:

 ```